Originally a type of asset finance called Venture Leasing, venture debt was not established in the UK until the early 2000s.

 It is possible to obtain venture debt with no covenants.
 However, if there are covenants on venture debt, they are less restrictive than standard banking covenants.
 That means you can exercise a lot more financial freedom.

-If you want to know more about venture debt covenants, we suggest reading our more in-depth blog here.
+If you want to know more about venture debt covenants, we suggest reading our more in-depth article here.

 When you compare venture debt to bank debt, the most notable benefits are its flexibility and the fact that for early-stage tech, it is a lot easier to get.